-Need experienced salesman or sales/an-nouncer combination at Northern Illinois daytimer.
+Need experienced salesman or sales/announcer combination at Northern Illinois daytimer.
 Box G-388, BROADCASTING.

-Somewhere in the Southwest there is an somewhere in the Southwest there is an experienced announcer ready to move into sales.
+Somewhere in the Southwest there is an experienced announcer ready to move into sales.
 Excellent opportunity in growing single station market in West Texas.
 Your choice of straight salary or basic salary and commission.
 Opening available in August.
 Box G-417, BROADCASTING.